dusk-network/docs-public/.github/CONTRIBUTING.md

 ##### Integrations section

 For beginner and advanced users who want to integrate the Dusk blockchain into their applications.
-This section also includes information for smart contract developers seeking specific integration features like from execution-core.
+This section also includes information for smart contract developers seeking specific integration features like from dusk-core.

 #### Node docs